 Questions: Linda Aeschliman at (530) 648-0592 or linda.aeschliman@dignityhealth.org

-Program Overview:
+Program Schedule:

 Understanding Dementia

 Learn what is happening in the Alzheimer’s or dementia brain.
-Once we understand why the changes
+Once we understand why the changes are occurring, we can learn how best to respond to the disease and associated behaviors.

 Validation Therapy

-Reduce fear and anxiety, prevent crisis, and improve the well-being of the confused person and their
+Explore the theory of validation as a therapeutic communication technique for dementia symptoms.
+Reduce fear and anxiety, prevent crisis, and improve the well-being of the confused person and their caregiver.

 Managing Behaviors and Activities

-in meaningful activities to encourage feelings of worth, hope, and independence for those living with
+Discuss common dementia behaviors and strategies to handle each challenge.
+Learn how to engage in meaningful activities to encourage feelings of worth, hope, and independence for those living with dementia.

 Creative Solutions and Practice

 Develop a plan of action to help your loved one live life to the fullest.
-Real life challenges will be
+Real life challenges will be shared, and we will problem-solve together.
+By practicing the tools and techniques discussed in the course, you will come away feeling empowered and prepared for the journey ahead.

-Sponsored by the Alzheimer’s Outreach Program (AOP) of Western Nevada County A joint program of Sierra Nevada Memorial Hospital and Sierra Nevada Memorial Hospital Foundation
+Sponsored by the Alzheimer’s Outreach Program (AOP) of Western Nevada County.
+A joint program of Sierra Nevada Memorial Hospital and Sierra Nevada Memorial Hospital Foundation.